darcostoianov/hTrixx/README.md

         ✓ It is very easy to use
     </p>
     <p class="h-p-r-400 h-p-l-400" id="use1">
-        ✓ It can be used together with bootstrap and jQuery
+        ✓ It can be used together with Bootstrap and jQuery
     </p>
     <p class="h-p-r-400 h-p-l-400" id="use1">
         ✓ Contains all HTML elements